webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Stimulate.md

 - Ability/Cost/6
 - Ability/Tier/High
 - Ability/Pool/Intellect
-- Ability/Categories/SUPPORT
+- Ability/Categories/Support
 ---

 ## Stimulate
+>6  Intellect

 Your words encourage a target you touch who can understand you.
 The next action it takes is eased by three steps.
 Action.